RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Intermission 3.md

 "It'll be a lot harder to pin anything beyond the assault he did yesterday with just this."
 Trouble didn't know how to recall anything more, when she had talked about it with Bug all her problems just felt like they could flow out of her and never return.
 Like they could vanish into the depths of Bug's kind eyes and pull the wounds right off her heart.
 But Sinéad wasn't as safe or comforting as Bug.
 Instead she would have to package it all up in an organised and digestible way the police could use.

 "Maybe ask open ended questions?
 That seemed to help when Bug and I talked about it."
-Trouble didn't want to end up getting discharged with no protections from Frank from the police.
+Trouble didn't want to end up getting discharged with no protections from Frank or from his police friends.
 She might never feel safe to go outside again, the memory of her dates with Bug and Brun and the desire to have more of them was an effective motivating force.

 She could feel herself tearing up at the thought of being trapped in her home again.